fossabot/B2Emulator/README.md

 An emulator for the Backblaze B2 Cloud Storage service.
 The goal of the project is to mimic the B2 API to provide a tool that can be used to test applications built to use B2.

 **Note:** This project is currently in an early state.
-Thee is little coverage of the B2 API.
+There is little coverage of the B2 API.

 ## Current **partially** implemented endpoints